jtourille/i2b2-coref-task1c-converter/README.md

 # I2B2 2011 Task1c Converter

-This repository contains the tools that can be used to convert the i2b2/VA corpus on coreference from i2b2 to CoNLL format.
-The conversion concerns only the documents provided by Beth Israel Deaconess Medical Center (BETH) and Partners Healthcare (PARTNERS).
-Documents from University of Pittsburgh Medical Center (UPMC) are discarded.
+This repository contains the tools that can be used to convert the i2b2/VA corpus on coreference from i2b2 to CoNLL and brat format.
+The conversion concerns only the documents provided by *Beth Israel Deaconess Medical Center* (BETH) and *Partners Healthcare* (PARTNERS).
+Documents from *University of Pittsburgh Medical Center* (UPMC) are discarded.

 The conversion process is divided in several steps described below.

 ## 1. Data Extraction

 In this first preprocessing step, original data will be extracted, renamed, corrected (if necessary) and sorted.
-The corrections concern two documents: `clinical-32` and `clinical-52`.
+The corrections concern three documents: `clinical-32`, `clinical-52` and `clinical-627`.

-* Create a directory that contains source compressed files.
+1. Create a directory that contains source compressed files.

 ```text
 source